 CBEM data tables provide a reference for exploring childhood bereavement rates across multiple states and counties.
 The tables display each state’s CBEM results by age 18 and 25.

 - Projected CBEM prevalence rates reflect the number and percent of youth who will experience the death of a parent or sibling.
 Projected results help prepare for future demands of services, grief resources, a qualified workforce, and advocacy efforts.

 - Current CBEM prevalence rates reflect the number and percent of youth who have already experienced the death of a parent or sibling.
 Current results support resource allocation and development efforts now.

 CBEM Reports feature projected results.
-Current prevalence rates are only available in the data tables below.
+Current and Snapshot prevalence rates are only available in the data tables below.
 Click the links below to access and download each excel file.

 Judi’s House/JAG Institute partnered with the New York Life Foundation to help support grieving children and families by creating the Childhood Bereavement Estimation Model.